g3w-suite/g3w-admin-authjwt/README.md

 ]
 ```

-Refer to [g3w-suite-docker](https://github.com/g3w-suite/g3w-suite-docker) repository for more info about installing this on a docker instance.
+Refer to [g3w-suite-docker](https://github.com/g3w-suite/g3w-suite-docker) repository for more info about running this on a docker instance.

 **NB** On Ubuntu Jammy you could get an `UNKNOWN` package install instead of `g3w-admin-authjwt`, you can retry installing it as follows to fix it: